oceanypt/coldqa-tta/README.md

 ### Obtain the Base Model

-To evaluate the model generalization on ColdQA, we firstly need to train a source model with the source training data.
+To evaluate the model generalization on COLDQA, we firstly need to train a source model with the source training data.

 In the paper, we adapt the xlm-roberta-base/large, xlm-roberta-base/large with xTune as our base model.
 You can train the former two from [here](https://github.com/google-research/xtreme) and the latter two from [here](https://github.com/bozheng-hit/xTune).